Abjad/abjad/trunk/abjad/docs/source/reference_manual/instruments/index.rst

 Getting the instrument in effect for a component
 ------------------------------------------------

-Or to get the instrument currently in effect for a component:
+Use the inspector to get the instrument currently in effect for a component:

 ::